nikki-uwu/Meower/README.md

 - **Purpose**: Real-time recording cleanup; heavier processing can be done offline

 ### 5.5 Filter Coefficient Generation
-All filter coefficients are pre-calculated by a Python script (included in source) that:
+All filter coefficients are pre-calculated by a Python script that:
-- Generates optimal coefficients for each sampling rate (250-4000 Hz)
+- Generates coefficients for each sampling rate (250-4000 Hz)
 - Scales to 32-bit fixed-point for integer math
 - Ensures unity gain at passband to prevent clipping
-- Can be regenerated if you modify fs, fc, or Q parameters
+- The generation script is included as comments in math_lib.h

 ### 5.6 Important IIR Filter Behavior
 **Spike Recovery**: IIR filters can ring when hit with large transients (like electrode pops or movement artifacts).
 If you see: